juzu/juzu/README.md

 - GateIn/Tomcat
 - GateIn/JBoss5.1 requires to remove the seam and cdi deployer in AS5.1
-- Liferay/Tomcat tested on Liferay 6.10
+- Liferay/Tomcat tested on Liferay 6.10 and 5.x

 # Dependency Injection integration